rashivkp/blast/README.md

 - Facility for admin users to add other admins.
 - Facility for master admin to remove admin users.
 - Faciltiy to test any level from admin side.

+## Notes

+these two modules needs to be installed with apache2

+- mod_rewrite
+- headers